Argentines: Languages

+Sign in San Francisco, Córdoba, in Spanish, Italian and Piedmontese, reading: "Welcome to the city of San Francisco, the capital of the Argentine Piedmont".

+Sign in Buenos Aires in Spanish and Korean, reading the street name and the Korean phonetic transliteration.

 Although Spanish is dominant, being the national language spoken by virtually all Argentines, at least 40 languages are spoken in Argentina.
 Languages spoken by at least 100,000 Argentines include Amerindian languages such as Southern Quechua, Guaraní and Mapudungun, and immigrant languages such as German, Italian, English, French or Levantine Arabic.

 Two native languages are extinct (Abipón and Chané), while some others are endangered, spoken by elderly people whose descendants do not speak the languages (such as Vilela, Puelche, Tehuelche and Selkʼnam).

 There are also other communities of immigrants that speak their native languages, such as the Chinese language spoken by at least half of the over 60,000 Chinese immigrants (mostly in Buenos Aires) and an Occitan-speaking community in Pigüé, Buenos Aires Province.
 Welsh is also spoken by over 35,000 people in the Chubut Province.
 This includes a dialect called Patagonian Welsh, which has developed since the start of the Welsh settlement in Argentina in 1865.

 A high percentage of Argentines are proficient in the English language since its teaching is included in educational establishments as early as kindergarten.
 According to the 2023 edition of the English Proficiency Index, Argentines have the highest level of English proficiency in Latin America, ranking 28th worldwide.

 Religion

-Procession of Our Lord and the Virgin of the Miracle in Salta city.
-Christianity is the largest religion in Argentina.
+Argentines during a Catholic Mass.
+Christianity is the majority, historical, and cultural religion in Argentina.

 A majority of the population of Argentina is Christian.
 According to CONICET survey on creeds, about 76.5% of Argentines are Roman Catholic, 11.3% religiously indifferent, 9% Protestant (with 7.9% in Pentecostal denominations), 1.2% Jehovah's Witnesses, and 0.9% Mormons.

 Argentina is home to the largest Jewish population in Latin America and 6th in the world, numbering 182,300 individuals or 0.45% of the population.
 On a city level, Buenos Aires has the second largest population of Jews in the Americas, second only to New York City.

 Argentina is also home to the largest Muslim minority in Latin America (see Islam in Argentina).
 Although accurate statistics on religion are not available (because the national census does not solicit religious data), the actual size of Argentina's Muslim community is estimated to be around 1% of the total population (400,000 to 500,000 members), according to the International Religious Freedom Report in 2015.
 Buenos Aires hosts the largest mosque in Latin America.

 Buenos Aires also features notable Greek, Armenian and Russian Orthodox churches, Presbyterian Korean and Anglican churches, as well as Buddhist temples, among other minority religions.